Learning Representation for Clustering via Prototype Scattering and Positive Sampling: Discussion

 Consequently, they still suffer from the positive class collision issue as the selected pseudo-positive examples may not be truly positive.
 In addition to this, they also suffer from the negative class collision issue since they still need negative examples for instance-wise contrastive learning.

-We summarize the difference between our positive sampling strategy and theirs in the following four aspects. \begin{itemize}[leftmargin=*]

-\item GCC and WCL select the examples that exist in the dataset (mini-batch/memory bank) while ours samples augmented examples from the latent space that may not exist in the dataset.
+We summarize the difference between our PSA and theirs in the following four aspects. \begin{itemize} \item GCC and WCL select the examples that exist in the dataset (mini-batch/memory bank) while ours samples examples from the latent space that may not exist in the dataset.

-\item GCC and WCL select neighbor examples in a graph as pseudo-positive examples that may not be truly positive while ours samples examples around the instance that can be assumed to be positive in the semantic space.
+\item GCC and WCL select neighbor examples in a graph as pseudo-positive examples that may not be \emph{truly positive} while ours samples examples around the instance in the embedding space that can be assumed to be \emph{truly positive}.

-\item GCC and WCL still rely on instance-wise contrastive loss that could lead to class collision issue while ours can avoid class collision issue by using BYOL.
+\item GCC and WCL still rely on instance-wise contrastive loss that could lead to class collision issue while ours can avoid class collision issue by using non-contrastive BYOL.

-\item GCC and WCL require additional computational cost for graph construction while ours is rather cheap in sampling one augmented example.
+\item GCC and WCL require additional computational cost for graph construction while ours is rather cheap in sampling one example in the embedding space.

 \end{itemize}